 This course is designed for individuals at moderate risk for fall (e.g., self-identified balance problems, existing fall history, including the ability to stand and ambulate independently).
 Students must be able to stand and ambulate independently.
 The course adopts a multidimensional approach to balance-related problems.
 Activities target specific balance problems in a challenging training environment.

-NCART 11: Painting, Intermediate
+NCART 11: Intermediate Techniques in Painting

 Prerequisites: None